 These realities alone make political correctness incompatible with moral correctness in any absolute sense.
 Now does what I just said mean that we should not use wisdom in our words, or not follow rules of civility, and use good speech in how we express ourselves?
 Absolutely not.
 Allah says” “invite to the path of your Lord with wisdom and good rhetoric”.
 In order to move ahead spiritually, we have to speak religious truths according to scripture whether they are politically correct or not.
 Truth according to orthodox Muslim belief is not, and cannot be subject to the constraints of human beings, nor society.

 If the Prophet (SAWS) were alive today, people, even some Muslims would probably label him controversial, even radical.
 During the time that the lived (SAWS), he was called worse than that, but the Prophet (SAWS) was never described, or thought of as, politically correct.
-The word Islam, which for fourteen-hundred years has meant submission to Allah, now simply means peace in the minds of many Muslims, and as articulated in modern-day Muslim vernacular.
+The word Islam, which for fourteen-hundred years has meant submission to Allah, now simply means peace in the minds of many Muslims, and as articulated in modern-day Muslim nomenclature.
 When people understood Islam to mean submission, they associated the word with action and doctrine beholden to a higher authority; Allah.

-When people, Muslims included, understand Islam simply as peace, it devaluates Islam from a world faith resulting from revelation and renders it into a simple human trait that requires no action but is instead characterized as inaction.
+When people, Muslims included, understand Islam simply as peace, it devaluates Islam from a world faith resulting from revelation and renders it into a simple human trait that requires no action but is instead characterized as passivity and inaction.
 It takes doing something to be a Muslim, but it takes doing nothing to be peaceful.
 This not so subtle lexical lunge into la la land regarding the word Islam is just one casualty of modern-day political correctness.
 The religion of Islam is built upon divine truths, not politically engineered truisms.